Syrian rebels say gain ground as grip of army weakens

 But his fortunes, and those of the armed resistance movement against President Bashar al-Assad's rule, have changed dramatically in the last few weeks.
 Last month, Saaour celebrated repelling an army attack on the town of Kafr Karmin by setting a Russian-made army tank on fire.

-"We took their anti-aircraft guns, the booty and left a dozen of their men dead," said Saaour, 26, a former labourer who once earned a living in the port of Latakia.
+"We took their anti-aircraft guns, the booty and left a dozen of their men dead," said Saaour, 26, a former laborer who once earned a living in the port of Latakia.

 Sixteen months after the uprising against Assad began, the battle between lightly armed rebels and the awesome firepower of the Syrian military - one of the largest standing armies in the Middle East - has become a war of attrition as defections weaken Assad's forces and the rebels' combat skills improve.